-- taking charge of user accounts in the Active Directory (including creating/disabling accounts, setting attributes, assigning group and policies, etc.)
+- Taking charge of user accounts in the Active Directory (including creating/disabling accounts, setting attributes, etc.)

 Since you'll probably be dealing with users in this role (helping with training and troubleshooting), communication skills will also be key.

-The latest report from the Canada Job Bank is extremely positive for this career.
-The position of "network technician" was awarded 3/3 stars for demand and employment growth—primarily because of the expanding IT industry in Montreal.
+The latest report from the Government of Canada Job Bank is extremely positive for this career.
+The position of "network technician" was awarded four out of five stars for demand and employment growth—primarily because of the expanding IT industry in Montreal.

 Computer networks are growing more and more complex, and an increasing number of companies are relying on them for daily operations—which is driving demand for skilled technicians.